Qiskit/documentation/README.md

 ## Execute notebooks

 Before submitting a new notebook or code changes to a notebook, you must run the notebook using `tox -- --write <path-to-notebook>` and commit the results.
+(If the notebook submits jobs, also use the argument `--submit-jobs`).
 This means we can be sure all notebooks work and that users will see the same results when they run using the environment we recommend.

 To execute notebooks in a fixed Python environment, first install `tox` using [pipx](https://pipx.pypa.io/stable/):